systemslab/infra/README.rst

 - ``experiments``: where you go to launch experiments.
 The user should only have to cd to this directory.

-- ``deploy``: this folder has the Ansible scripts for deploying the systems and running experiments.
+- ``deploy``: scripts for deploying the systems and running experiments using Ansible.

-- ``install``: this folder has the Docker image scripts for installing the systems.
+- ``images``: scripts for installing the systems using containers.
 Stuff in here gets built into an image and automatically uploaded to the Docker Hub.

-- ``bin``: scripts that setup a minimal environment.
+- ``bin``: scripts that orchestrate the Experiment Master.

 Setup
 ========